Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Reproducibility and Resources

 \section{Reproducibility and Resources}

-The code for our approach is available at the following anonymous GitHub repository: \url{https://github.com/anonymouss-neurips2025/SPROD/}.
-The cleaned AnimalsMetaCoCo dataset will be released upon acceptance of the paper and publication of the final version.
+The data (cleaned AnimalsMetaCoCo dataset) and code for our approach are available at the following GitHub repository: \url{https://github.com/ReihanehZohrabi/SPROD}.
 In our benchmarking, we utilized components of the OpenOOD v1.5~\cite{zhang2023openood,openood, survey_2} framework to obtain results for previously proposed OOD detection methods.

 Our experiments were designed to be post-hoc and computationally efficient.
 All experiments were conducted on a single GeForce RTX 3090 Ti GPU, demonstrating the method's practicality in terms of resource requirements.